Forgot password

 Best Minecraft Food

-Given that your saturation cannot exceed your current hunger level, it makes sense to keep your saturation topped up as often as possible.
-There are several ways to do this, but we recommend waiting until your hunger bar shakes (which signals that your saturation level is low), then eating food that restores a high amount of saturation.
+Given how your saturation cannot exceed your current hunger level, it makes sense to keep it as full as possible.
+There are several ways to do this, but we recommend waiting until your hunger bar starts jittering (which signals that your saturation level is low), then eating food that restores a high amount of saturation.

-The table below outlines the best to worst foods to each, sorted by Saturation Ratio.
-Any item with an asterisk next to it has potential to be poisonous if ingested.
-You can see the Saturation Ratio of each poisonous food at the bottom of the list.
+The table below outlines the best to worst foods each sorted by Saturation Ratio.
+Any item with an asterisk in front has the potential to be poisonous if ingested.
+You can see the Saturation Ratio of all poisonous food at the bottom of the list.

 FoodFood PointsSaturation RestoredSaturation Ratio